Street Trash: Release

 The film was given a limited release theatrically in the United States by Lightning Pictures in June 1987.
 They also released the film on VHS the same year.

 In 2005, Synapse Films marketed an all-new, digitally remastered version of the film.
 Included with the DVD were sticker-type "labels" of the Viper wine featured in the film.
 In 2006, a second release by Synapse Films was announced, featuring the documentary Meltdown Memoirs by writer Roy Frumkes.
 The feature includes interviews with most of the surviving cast and crew with the exception of Jane Arakawa.
 It also contains the original 16mm short version of Street Trash.

 In 2010, Arrow Video released a two-DVD set in the UK featuring the documentary Meltdown Memoirs along with a previously unavailable featurette with Jane Arakawa and the booklet 42nd Street Trash: The Making of the Melt written by Calum Waddell.
 Since then, the movie has been released also on Blu-ray in numerous countries.

 Reception

 Street Trash received little critical attention upon its initial release.
-The film holds a 67% rating on review site Rotten Tomatoes, where critic Walter Goodman of The New York Times said of it, "It claims no redeeming social value, and you don't have to be a Supreme Court nominee to question whether the Founders could have foreseen anything like it when they wrote the First Amendment."
+The film holds a 62% rating on review site Rotten Tomatoes from 13 reviews, where critic Walter Goodman of The New York Times said of it, "It claims no redeeming social value, and you don't have to be a Supreme Court nominee to question whether the Founders could have foreseen anything like it when they wrote the First Amendment."
 Other reviewers on the platform consider Street Trash a crude but overlooked dark humor pioneer in the splatter film genre.